PovedaAqui/cybertraceai-ops/README.md

 - Secure API token management
 - No data sent to external servers
-- All processing happens locally
+- All your data is stored locally
 - Encrypted API communications

 ## Architecture